Frontiers of chaotic advection: Introduction

-Mixing of scalars (additives, nutrients, heat, $\ldots$) by laminar flows is the common denominator in a wide variety of natural and industrial fluid systems of size extending from micrometers to hundreds of kilometers.
+A dynamical process like stirring a fluid holds a great deal more interest than a static system for physicists just as it does for everyone else.
+Stirring and mixing of scalars (additives, nutrients, heat, $\ldots$) by fluid flows is the common denominator in a wide variety of natural and industrial fluid systems of size extending from micrometers to hundreds of kilometers.
 Industrial examples range from mixing in the rapidly expanding field of micro-fluidics, encompassing applications as diverse as micro-electronics cooling, micro-reactors, ``labs-on-a-chip'' for molecular analysis and biotechnology and ``smart pills'' for targeted drug delivery, up to the mixing and thermal processing of viscous fluids with compact processing equipment.
-Examples in nature include magma transport in the Earth's mantle and dispersion of hydrocarbons in fractured rock, as well as gas exchange in lung alveoli and distribution of blood-borne pathogens.
+Examples in nature include magma transport in the Earth's mantle and dispersion of hydrocarbons within fractured rock, as well as gas exchange in lung alveoli and the distribution of blood-borne pathogens, and large-scale dispersion of pollutants in Earth's atmosphere and oceans.

-Given its ubiquity in industry and nature, insight into the mechanisms underlying laminar mixing, and ways purposefully to employ and control them, have great scientific, technological and social relevance, and are imperative for further development of fluid-processing technologies in, especially, micro-fluidics applications and process engineering.
-Although this insight remains incomplete to date, important physical and mathematical approaches for the analysis and understanding of mixing in laminar 3D flows have become available during the last decade.
-Moreover, both the advancement of measurement technologies to investigate 3D mixing in laboratory set-ups --- such as laser-induced fluorescence, 3D particle-tracking velocimetry, micro-particle image velocimetry, and so on --- and the rapid development of passive and active mixing elements for micro-fluidic devices, open the perspective for quantitative 3D mixing studies for industrial and micro-fluidic applications.
-Key challenges for advancing in this field are: developing a thorough understanding of laminar transport mechanisms in realistic 3D fluid systems, including both Newtonian and non-Newtonian fluids; their rigorous experimental validation; further development of 3D transport formalisms on the basis of principles from mathematical physics; their translation and integration into analysis and design strategies; and further development of numerical and experimental methods for transport studies.
+Given its ubiquity in industry and nature, insight into the mechanisms underlying mixing, and ways purposefully to employ and control them, have great scientific, technological and social relevance, and are imperative for further development of fluid-processing technologies in, especially, micro-fluidics applications and process engineering.
+Although this insight remains incomplete to date, important physical and mathematical approaches for the analysis and understanding of mixing in laminar flows have become available during the last three decades.
+Moreover, both the advancement of measurement technologies to investigate mixing in laboratory set-ups --- such as laser-induced fluorescence, particle-tracking velocimetry, micro-particle image velocimetry, and so on --- and the rapid development of passive and active mixing elements for micro-fluidic devices, open the perspective for quantitative mixing studies for industrial and micro-fluidic applications.
+Key challenges for advancing this field may occur to the reader during the course of this article; we will defer our thoughts on these to the discussion in Section~\ref{perspectives}.